From Tiny Cars to Fuzzy Stick-Ons, These are My Top Picks

 Griddly Games had several interesting toys, but one caught my eye.
 Reisa Schwartzman, pictured, shows off Just Add Sun, a solar-powered steam oven kit.

 What did I find so fascinating?

 First, it’s the box (but don’t tell her)!
-While packaging is something that serves as protection and to attract a buyer, it usually ends up in the landfill pretty soon.
+While packaging serves as protection and attracts a buyer, it usually ends up in the landfill pretty soon.
 But, in this smart design, the inner lid is lined with foil to increase the solar heating inside the box for making fun treats and conducting science experiments.